 Setting Conservation Limits is a basic requirement under NASCO.
-Marine Scotland (on behalf of Scottish government) use a combination of rod catch and dam count data to calculate the chance of the Beauly meeting its egg target based on available habitat.
-In 2021 and 2022 the Beauly had >80% chance of meeting its egg target/ conservation limit and is categorised as a Grade 1 river (good).
+Marine Directorate (on behalf of Scottish government) use a combination of rod catch and dam count data to calculate the chance of the Beauly meeting its egg target based on available habitat.
+The R. Beauly is currently categorised as 'Good' based on the 5 year average of over 80% likelihood of meeting its egg requirement.